terra-money/docs/docs/validator/faq.md

 ### What are the personnel requirements?

 A successful validator operation will require the efforts of multiple highly skilled individuals and continuous operational attention.
-Running a valdiator is considerably more involved than mining bitcoin.
+Running a validator is considerably more involved than mining bitcoin.

 Running an effective operation is critical to avoiding unexpected unbonding or being slashed.
 This includes being able to respond to attacks, outages, as well as to maintain security and isolation in your data center.